rinku-k/rn-checkbox-list/README.md

 ## Setup

-This library is available on npm, install it with: `npm i rn-checkbox-list` or `yarn add rn-checkbox-list`.
+This library is available on [npm](https://www.npmjs.com/package/rn-checkbox-list), install it with:
+`npm i rn-checkbox-list`
+or
+`yarn add rn-checkbox-list`

 ## Usage